 AI-based web development is changing the way many small businesses build websites.
-Unlike AI-based graphic design tools, which generate graphic elements, an AI web development tool creates entire websites.
+Unlike AI-based graphic design tools, which generate graphic elements, a small business AI web development tool creates entire websites.
 Depending on the tool you use, an AI web developer will generate designs, front-end templates, and back-end code.

-Artificial web developers can save small businesses months, by creating web pages without the need for human involvement.
-The same tools often allow companies to divert website-related funds to other departments where funds are needed.
+Artificial web developers can use AI for small businesses to save companies time and expenses, by creating web pages without the need for human involvement.
+The same AI tools for business often allow companies to divert website-related funds to other departments where funds are needed.